MicrosoftDocs/appcenter-docs/docs/migration/test-cloud/index.md

 **Q:** *Who can I reach out to with additional questions?*

 **A:** For more information about the upgrade, please don't hesitate to reach out on Intercom with any questions.

+### Other upcoming product changes
+* **Upload to Test Cloud (Visual Studio for Mac feature)** – Microsoft will discontinue support for the “Upload to Xamarin Test Cloud” function in Visual Studio for Mac (invoked by right-clicking the Unit test tree) on March 31st, 2018.
+Moving forward tests must submitted through the Visual Studio [App Center CLI](https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/).
+* **Xamarin Test Recorder** - Microsoft will discontinue development of Xamarin Test Recorder on macOS and the Visual Studio extension for Windows on March 31st, 2018.
+Upload to Test Cloud functionality from Xamarin Test Recorder will no longer be supported after this date.
+Moving forward tests must submitted through the Visual Studio [App Center CLI](https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/).

 ### Helpful Resources
 * [App Center](https://appcenter.ms)